MemphisDEBT logo

 MemphisDEBT is a community collaborative founded in 2001 that brings together over 160 member organizations from public, private, nonprofit, government, and business sectors to address Memphis's high bankruptcy rates.
 Memphis ranks as one of the leading bankruptcy centers in the United States, and MemphisDEBT was created specifically to break this cycle through education and strategic partnerships.
 The organization has received funding from major foundations including Fannie Mae Foundation, Assisi Foundation, United Way of the Mid-South, First Tennessee Foundation, and the RISE Foundation.

-MemphisDEBT provides free educational resources and tools focused on credit management, bankruptcy understanding, foreclosure prevention, and identifying predatory lending practices.
+MemphisDEBT provides free educational resources and tools focused on credit management, bankruptcy understanding, foreclosure prevention, and identifying high-cost lending practices.
 Their website serves as a centralized hub offering guides on understanding credit scores, building/repairing credit, credit counseling resources, bankruptcy information, financial wellness tools, EITC information, and connections to government officials.
 They also maintain a program directory to help residents find local financial education events and services.

 What distinguishes MemphisDEBT is its collaborative model and community focus rather than operating as a single organization.
 By organizing diverse stakeholders across sectors, they create a coordinated response to financial distress affecting vulnerable populations.
-Their emphasis on education for those "operating on thin margins" and vulnerable to fringe financial services shows explicit focus on lower-income residents most at-risk of predatory lending and bankruptcy.
+Their emphasis on education for those "operating on thin margins" and vulnerable to fringe financial services shows explicit focus on lower-income residents most at-risk of high-cost lending and bankruptcy.

 The main limitation is that MemphisDEBT functions primarily as an information clearinghouse and referral network rather than providing direct counseling services.
 Users are directed to external resources and programs rather than receiving hands-on assistance.
 The website content appears somewhat dated (references to 2004-2006 programs), and there is no information about whether direct credit counseling services are HUD-approved or NFCC-certified.